In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Blaze Pizza franchise opportunity, including relevant news updates

-- 2018 average and median gross sales for the 166 franchised Blaze Pizza Restaurants that had been in operation for at least 18 months ending December 30, 2018
+- 2019 average and median gross sales for the 226 franchised Blaze Pizza Restaurants that had been in operation for at least 18 months as of December 29, 2019 and were not operated from food courts or traditional malls

-- 2018 average and median gross sales for the 4 corporate Blaze Pizza Restaurants that had been in operation for at least 18 months ending December 30, 2018
+- 2019 average and median gross sales for the 4 corporate Blaze Pizza Restaurants that had been in operation for at least 18 months as of December 29, 2019 and were not operated from food courts or traditional malls

 Section I – Background Information